Claire Carleton: Career

 With the advent of television, Carleton transitioned to the small screen in the 1950s, and by the 1960s, she worked almost solely in that medium.
 Her final big-screen appearance was in 1961's The Devil's Partner, in the featured role of Ida.
 Carleton's television debut was on the DuMont Television Network's crime drama series Front Page Detective in 1951, in which she had a starring guest appearance in the episode titled, "Frame for Murder".
 In 1954–5, she co-starred as Nell Mulligan, Mickey Rooney's mother, on The Mickey Rooney Show, though she was only seven years older than Rooney.
 She had other recurring roles on television, including that of Alice Purdy on Cimarron City, which starred George Montgomery.
-She appeared as a guest on dozens of other television shows, including Hopalong Cassidy (1952), The Abbott and Costello Show (1953), Mr. & Mrs. North (1953), The Gene Autry Show (1954), Treasury Men in Action (1954-5), Studio 57, The Millionaire (1955-6), The Lone Ranger, several appearances on Schlitz Playhouse, Maverick (1958) with James Garner in the episode "The Lonesome Reunion", Perry Mason (1959) with Raymond Burr, several appearances on M Squad (1959) with Lee Marvin, Leave It to Beaver (1959), Make Room for Daddy (later known as The Danny Thomas Show - 1958 & 1960), several appearances on Alfred Hitchcock Presents from 1956 to 1961, 77 Sunset Strip (1962) with Efrem Zimbalist Jr., Hazel (1962-63) with Shirley Booth, several performances from 1960 to 1965 on Wagon Train, and The Munsters (1964).
+She appeared as a guest on dozens of other television shows, including Hopalong Cassidy (1952), The Abbott and Costello Show (1953), Mr. & Mrs. North (1953), The Gene Autry Show (1954), Treasury Men in Action (1954–5), Studio 57, The Millionaire (1955–6), Sneak Preview (1956), The Lone Ranger, several appearances on Schlitz Playhouse, Maverick (1958) with James Garner in the episode "The Lonesome Reunion", Perry Mason (1959) with Raymond Burr, several appearances on M Squad (1959) with Lee Marvin, Leave It to Beaver (1959), Make Room for Daddy (later known as The Danny Thomas Show - 1958 & 1960), several appearances on Alfred Hitchcock Presents from 1956 to 1961, 77 Sunset Strip (1962) with Efrem Zimbalist Jr., Hazel (1962–63) with Shirley Booth, several performances from 1960 to 1965 on Wagon Train, and The Munsters (1964).
 Her final acting performance was in a small role as a store clerk during the eighth season of the television series The Virginian in 1969.

 Personal life

 Carleton married Fred E. Sherman, to whom she remained married until his death in 1969.
-She died from cancer on December 11, 1979, in Northridge, California, and was interred next to her husband at Forest Lawn Memorial Park in Hollywood Hills, California.
-Carleton was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
+She died from cancer on December 11, 1979, aged 66, in Northridge, Los Angeles, California, and was interred next to her husband at Forest Lawn Memorial Park in Hollywood Hills, California.